starling021/Phishing-API/README.md

 ## Update

 I've added support for MS Word document generation.
 Now, simply go to the API to create your payload, email it off, and wait for the Slack notification.
 It automatically includes a UNC path back as well so if you're running Responder or ntlmrelayx you can capture NTLMv2 hashes!
+NOW with newly added support for weaponizing your own Word doc templates!
+Just upload an existing doc and download it again to hook it.

 # To Setup :